sborka-ua/sport-teams-list/README.md

 ### Model

-1) teamsListFactory provides an array of sport teams to show it in the teams-list.html
+1) teamsListFactory provides the sport teams array

-2) listFilterService receives and keeps the parameters from the list-filter.html when user makes changes in the form fields
+2) listFilterService keeps the specific options that it could recieve from list-filter directive

 ### View

-1) teams-list.html shows the sport teams list
+1) teams-list.html receives the sport teams list and shows all the data that matches to specific options chosen by user in the form fields

-2) list-filter.html shows the form with fields to choose specific filters
+2) list-filter.html shows the form with specific options

 ### Controller

-The directives instantly transfer changes between the views and the models

-1) teams-list
+1) teams-list directive:
+ - receives the sport teams array from teamsListFactory;
+ - checks for specific options that could be stored in listFilterService (if user made changes in the list-filter.html form fields);
+ - transfer all that data and options to teams-list.html via teamsListCtrl controller

-2) list-filter
+2) list-filter directive:

-each directive has its own controller
+ - receives the specific options from list-filter.html form;
+ - transfer that data to listFilterService via listFilterCtrl controller

 Copyright (c) 2016 [Vadim Zhivitskiy](https://github.com/sborka-ua)